ardapda/ValidatorCommissionSplit/README.md

 # ValidatorCommissionSplit
 Split cosmos chain validator commission to specific addresses according their delegations

+## New changes
+1. You can set custom timeout when broadcasting transactions.
+2. Considered the gas fee when making transactions

 ## Prerequisites
 1. You have installed [Nodejs]( https://nodejs.org/en/)
 2. You have installed [ts-node](https://www.npmjs.com/package/ts-node)